 Refinancing your debt to a new loan with a lower interest rate can save you tens of thousands of dollars over the life of your loan.
 If you have medical school loans with multiple lenders, refinancing also has the added benefit of combining all your loans into one, meaning you’re responsible for just one monthly payment.

 If you’re struggling with your monthly cash flow, you might benefit from refinancing to a longer repayment term.
-Switching from a 10-year term to a 15-year term will take you longer to repay your debt, but could lower your monthly payments.
-However, since you are taking longer to repay your debt, you will most likely pay more in interest with this method.
+Switching from a 10-year term to a 15-year term could lower your monthly payments.
+However, since you’re taking longer to repay your debt, you’ll likely pay more in interest.

-Start by using a student loan calculator to see exactly how much you could save by refinancing.
+Start by using our student loan refinancing calculator to see exactly how much you could save by refinancing.

 You have to decide if medical school is right for you

 So, is medical school worth it?
 For many medical school grads, a career as a doctor makes it worth the expense.

 “I definitely feel that the educational debt is worth the costs financially and the time commitment,” said Dr. Edna Ma, an anesthesiologist.
 “I went to a public institution and graduated in 2004 with low interest rates, amortized over 30 years.”